alexdelise/portfolio/content/about/index.md

 Outside of class, I am involved in mentoring and leadership, and I enjoy stating active.

-Here are a few of the other things I enjoy!
+Here are a few of the other things that I enjoy!